 This week…she sent me a thank you card.
 It was pretty cool and a really nice thing to do.

-I’m actually pretty good at that.
-And frankly I quite enjoy doing it.
+Sometimes that’s the kind of help people need.
+No Bullshit Help.
 My fee for all of this: a great lunch with a really intelligent person.

 The world of marketing has been altered drastically by the Internet.
 The way things get done here is quite a bit different than the way they used to get done, even a few years ago.

 It’s a slower, more frustrating, demanding and arduous process that by its very nature is Darwinian in that only the strongest will survive.

 It’s not about how much money you spend so much as it is how many people you are reaching and, more importantly, influencing, with your messages.